william6542/william6542.github.io/_posts/2022-10-15-GR-Zeiss-12-45-conquest.markdown

 The high magnification is very useful along the trail and at viewpoints.
 It gives unapralled long distance vision, and the clarity is extremely stunning.
 Here are some photos taken through the Zeiss with my iphone 13.

-From Steamboat Ridge, looking up at Rainier:
+From Steamboat Ridge, looking u; at Rainier NPS:
 ![rainier](/assets/zeiss4.jpeg)

-Looking down at Emmons Glacier at Rainier:
+From same ridge, looking down at Emmons Glacier; at Rainier NPS:
 ![emmons](/assets/zeiss5.jpeg)

-Looking towards Mt Formidable at Sahale Plateau:
+From Sahale Plateau, looking towards Mt Formidable:
 ![formidable](/assets/zeiss6.jpeg)

-From Sahale Plateau, could see Glacier Peak in the far distance!
+From same, could see Glacier Peak in the far distance!
 ![formidable](/assets/zeiss7.jpeg)

 Mountain Goats on Sahale Plateau: